jbhattac/product-search/README.md

-# Experiment With Java-8 , Springboot
+# Experiment With Java , Springboot

 We would create a service that would offer search and filter capabilities for products.